David-Rodriguez-Garcia/portfolioChallenge/README.md

         infrastructure

 We are implementing the concepts behind clean architecture.
 Following DRY principles the service layer has been skipped.
-- di: Dependency injection.
-Stores everything related with the dependency injection we are using in the project
+- di: Contains everything related to the dependency injection we are implementing in the application
 - domain: Contains domain logic and models.
-- infrastructure: Calls external services and interacts with domain entities.
+- infrastructure: Calls external services and interacts with domain logic and models.

 ### UI: